 In later years, the curriculum focuses more on the disease of animals and addresses diagnosis, treatment and control of diseases.
 Generally, the final year is lecture-free, and you're able to concentrate on clinical application by rotating through a range of clinical disciplines.

 Pre-clinical Veterinary Medicine

 A degree in Veterinary Medicine will set you up for a challenging but rewarding career.
-As well as improving the health and lives of animals, you'll be improving the wellbeing of animal owners and lovers.
+As well as improving the health and lives of animals, you'll be enhancing the wellbeing of animal owners and lovers.

 Every day can be different as you'll encounter many different types of animals and their many different issues.
-You'll also meet lots of people, and have opportunities to work in a variety of communities.
+You'll also meet lots of people and have opportunities to work in a variety of communities.